Is a Correction Looming Ahead for Petroleo Brasileiro S.A. - Petrobras (PBR)

 PBR’s Market Performance

-PBR stocks went down by -10.93% for the week, with a monthly drop of -5.25% and a quarterly performance of 7.22%, while its annual performance rate touched 20.53%.
-The volatility ratio for the week stands at 3.29% while the volatility levels for the past 30 days are set at 3.34% for Petroleo Brasileiro S.A. – Petrobras.
-The simple moving average for the period of the last 20 days is -7.06% for PBR stocks with a simple moving average of 1.61% for the last 200 days.
+PBR stocks went up by 10.99% for the week, with a monthly jump of 0.27% and a quarterly performance of 9.79%, while its annual performance rate touched 37.04%.
+The volatility ratio for the week stands at 2.61% while the volatility levels for the past 30 days are set at 3.32% for Petroleo Brasileiro S.A. – Petrobras.
+The simple moving average for the period of the last 20 days is 3.87% for PBR stocks with a simple moving average of 11.85% for the last 200 days.

 Analysts’ Opinion of PBR